This blog may contain affiliate links. Read our disclosure policy for more info.

 “22 million people can’t be wrong” was the slogan I first read when arriving in Mexico City, and after spending a couple of weeks there for myself, I agree.

-The city can be daunting to any first-time visitor so one of the best things to do in Mexico City is to join one of the many free walking tours around the city.
-These walking tours dive right into the history of the city and why it keeps on sinking!
+The city can be daunting to any first-time visitor so one of the best things to do in Mexico City is to join a tour of Mexico City.
+There are some great free walking tours or reasonable sightseeing tours to choose from.
+These tours dive right into the history of the city and why it keeps on sinking!
 Literally!

 6. Buenos Aires, Argentina

 Buenos Aires is the perfect place to dive into Argentinian culture head first!
-Renowned for Tango, this amazing city offers everything Argentina is known for such as mouth-watering Argentinian steaks, world-class wines at modest prices, and of course, crazy football (soccer) games!
+Renowned for jaw-dropping tango shows, this amazing city offers everything Argentina is known for such as mouth-watering Argentinian steaks (one of the best I had was on The Argentine Experience dining tour), world-class wines at modest prices, and of course, crazy football (soccer) games!

-Buenos Aires is also home to many amazing museums and free walking tours that give you a great insight into the past and present of Argentina and Buenos Aires.
-Some tours even go to famous areas such as Bocas which is a famous seaside district known for its beautifully colored buildings and cute walking streets!
+The city is home to many amazing museums and excellent tours that give you a great insight into the past and present of Argentina and Buenos Aires.
+Some sightseeing tours in Buenos Aires even go to famous areas such as La Boca which is a seaside district known for its beautifully colored buildings and cute walking streets!

 Buenos Aires is one city you simply can’t miss!